-However, Sen noticed that the concrete had its limitations.
+However, Sen noticed the concrete had its limitations.
 “The biggest one derives from the variability in properties of the fly ash,” said Sen.

-The limitations stimulated Sen to continue his explorations in this area.
+The limitations motivated Sen to continue his explorations in this area.
 “Curiosity about the unknown is what always drives me to learn and research, and implementation is what researchers always need to take into account,” said Sen.